Is Alcohol a Drug?

 • Continue drinking even when it makes you anxious or depressed

-• Have withdrawal symptoms such as shakiness, restlessness, nausea, sweating, seizure, or hallucinations
+• Have withdrawal symptoms such as shakiness, restlessness, nausea, sweating, seizures, or hallucinations

 Is alcohol a drug that you need help to overcome?
 Experiencing two or three symptoms within the past year indicates mild alcohol problems.
 Four or five of these symptoms in the past year indicate moderate problems, while six or more may indicate severe alcohol use disorder.